 We have two aims:

 At times, you might wonder “what is this class about?” or “are we going anywhere?”
-Let me answer that now.
+Those are reasonable questions.
+Let me answer them now.

 The history of PPE 160 goes like this.
 First, there was a PPE major.
 It consisted of a list of courses from Philosophy, Politics, and Economics.
 There was no PPE course dedicated to integrating those disciplines.